 Professor McGuinness serves on the Council on International Affairs of the New York City Bar and the Executive Committee of the International Section of the New York State Bar Association, where she is also co-chair of the Public International Law Committee.
-She is an active member of the American Society of the International Law, where she served on the Executive Council, and the International Law Association, where she serves on the Committee on Recognition/Non-Recognition, and the International Section of the American Bar Association.
+She is an active member of the American Society of the International Law, where she served on the Executive Council, and the International Law Association and its American Branch.
 She co-founded Opinio Juris, the leading international law blog.

 Professor McGuinness graduated with distinction from Stanford Law School, where she was an articles editor for the Stanford Law Review and a graduate fellow at the Stanford Center on Conflict and Negotiation.
 Afterwards, she clerked for Judge Colleen McMahon in the Southern District of New York and worked as a litigator for Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 Her career in the law follows an early career as a Foreign Service Officer with the State Department, which included service in Germany, Pakistan and Canada, and as a Special Assistant to Secretary of State Warren Christopher.